How to Decide to Be a Nomad

 Because I am retired, I do not consider myself a digital nomad, rather, simply, a nomad.

-There are many versions of nomad.
+Nomad has different flavors.
 Some people don’t travel full-time and may have a small place they return to, others may travel full-time but check their bags, some may be ex-pat nomads who have a place abroad and travel often.
 There’s no “right way” to nomad.

-Wanderlust, Nomadic Life, Travel
+Wanderlust, Nomad Life, Travel

-I can’t remember not wanting to live some version of this nomadic lifestyle.
+I can’t remember not wanting to live some version of this nomad lifestyle.
 In my twenties, I couldn’t quite figure out how to do it, make a living, and travel safely.
 The internet wasn’t available yet, computers hadn’t made their splash into mobility, and air travel still broke the bank.

 The Perfect Device for Travel